Importance of colour in web design

 Wouldn’t it be great if we changed the colour of one button and increased sales by 20%?
 I wish I could say that it would happen, but I am not sure whether we would all get the same results.
-What it does show is the importance of colour.
+But it does show the importance of colour.

 Importance of Colour – Some Stats

-- 92.6% of people said that they put most importance on visual factors when purchasing products
+- 92.6% of people said that they put the most importance on visual factors when purchasing products

-- Color increases brand recognition by up to 80%
+- Colour increases brand recognition by up to 80%

 More information about colours